-- i) Best fourth year student in overall performance in the School of Environmental Science and Technology. - ii) Best second year student in overall performance in the subject "Sewerage and Drainage Engineering". - iii) Best third year student in the subject "Water Treatment Engineering" - iv) Best fourth year student in the subject "Environmental Planning and Impact Assessment".
+- i) Best fourth year student in overall performance in the School of Engineering and Environmental Studies. - ii) Best second year student in overall performance in the subject "Sewerage and Drainage Engineering". - iii) Best third year student in overall performance in the subject "Water Treatment Engineering - iv) Best fourth year student in overall performance in the subject "Environmental Planning and Impact Assessment